Chapter 9 : Love Nest

 Lunch was becoming a vexing affair.

 “Idiots.
 The whole lot of them.
 What kind of incompetent fool carries around a broom in a crowd?”
-She muttered darkly as Fanny grinned happily.
+She muttered darkly as Franny grinned happily.

 “I dunno Padma, they’re kind of fit.
 I wouldn’t mind if they did.”

-“You’re vulgar,” said Padma as Fanny burst out laughing.
+“You’re vulgar,” said Padma as Franny burst out laughing.